ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/index.md

 };
 ```

-While this would work, imagine if *every* variable that persists between renders
+While this would work, imagine if *every* variable that we want React to "remember"
 was made into a global variable.
 It's not necessarily a problem if we have one or
 two components, but large-scale apps often have hundreds, if not *thousands*, of
 components that depend on each other.
 You would need tens of thousands of global